Ibiza: In popular culture

 A number of novels and other books have been written using Ibiza as the setting, including: "The Life Impossible" by Matt Haig, "The Canticle of Ibiza" by Justin Kurian, "The White Island" by Stephen Armstrong, Joshua Then and Now by Mordecai Richler, Soma Blues by Robert Sheckley, Vacation in Ibiza by Lawrence Schimel, A Short Life on a Sunny Isle: An Alphonse Dantan Mystery by Hannah Blank, They Are Ruining Ibiza by A. C. Greene, and The Python Project by Victor Canning.
 Books including Ibiza Bohemia, which was published by Assouline, have explored the island itself with both photography and text, while other such as Memes Eivissencs have registered the traditions of their residents and their history in social media.

+The eleventh track of J Cole’s “Might delete later” is “Trae the Truth in Ibiza”.
+Which talks of being ‘in the trenches’ whilst also being in a luxurious holiday in Ibiza.
 The third track on Prefab Sprout's 1990 album Jordan: The Comeback is 'Machine Gun Ibiza'.
 It is also mentioned in David Bowie's 1971 track 'Life on Mars?', "See the mice in their million hordes, from Ibiza to the Norfolk Broads."

 In Monty Python's Flying Circus, the opening sketch of Episode 33 features the pilot Biggles.
 His secretary teasingly calls him "Señor Biggles", and Biggles protests, saying, "I've never even been to Spain."
-The secretary responds, " You went to Ibiza last year."
+The secretary responds, "You went to Ibiza last year."
 Biggles counters, "That's still not grounds for calling me señor, or Don Beeg-les for that matter."
 The 2000 UK comedy film Kevin and Perry Go Large is set in Ibiza with the two main teenage character trying to become DJs.
 Wham's 1983 hit single "Club Tropicana" music video was filmed in Ibiza.
 It was the first time George Michael & Andrew Ridgeley would leave the UK.
 Vengaboys' 1999 single "We're Going to Ibiza" reached number one on the singles chart in United Kingdom and the Netherlands.
 The song saw a resurgence in Austria in 2019 due to the Ibiza affair.
 The island is shown as the home of notorious art forger Elmyr de Hory in the 1973 docudrama F for Fake by Orson Welles.

-The fourth track off of The Prodigy’s sixth studio album The Day Is My Enemy is titled Ibiza.
+The fourth track off of The Prodigy's sixth studio album The Day Is My Enemy is titled Ibiza.
 The song has fast rapping and electronic beats.
 The rapping is performed by the band’s frontman Keith Flint (died 2019).